 There are certain lenders founded to support teachers.

-Although many of the larger lenders won’t consider later years lending beyond the age of 70, there are a couple of lenders who will be able to help you after this age, even if you’re already retired, these lenders will be able to give you a mortgage with a teachers pension.
+Although many of the larger lenders won’t consider later years lending beyond the age of 70, there are a couple of lenders who will be able to help you after this age, even if you’re already retired, these lenders will take your pension into consideration when applying for a mortgage.

 Remortgaging your property – Mortgages For Teachers

-Moving your mortgage can be a big decision, but our expert advisors are here to work alongside you to find the best new deal for you.
+Moving your mortgage can be a big decision, but our expert advisors are here to work alongside you to find the right new deal for you.